shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-08-setter.md

 ```

 **What happened in the code above?**
-* First, we create a new instance with the HelloWorld contract info
+* First, we create a new instance with the HelloWorld contract info.
-* Next, we call the `setName` function of our smart conract
+* Next, we call the `setName` function of our smart contract
-* Finaly, we create a transaction to execute this function.
+* Finally, we create a transaction to execute this function with `sendTransactionObject`, passing in:
+  * The transaction object (`txObject`) containing the properly formatted call to the contract method.
+  * An object with the `from` property, the address which will pay the fees for the transaction.
+* Boom!
+Wait for confirmation with `waitReceipt` and return the transaction hash to the client-side as JSON.

 ----------------------------------